The Womxn Project is TWO!

 We are feminists who believe in intersectionality and are:

-– Pro-choice (we are only fully free if we have control of our bodies)
+– Pro-control (we are only fully free if we have control of our bodies)

 – Pro-social justice (we are only fully free if we have social justice for all)